 Provide your seedlings with extra nutrients.
 Fertilizer, manure and seaweed-based compost are excellent.
 This boosts growth and will greatly increase the harvest!

 - Find all our advice and tips on growing savoy, white cabbage and kale

-- Health: health benefits and therapeutic properties of cauliflower
+- Health: health benefits of cauliflower

 Cauliflower on social media